 Your interest will be published in the Book of Reference, if we consider that your legal interest in property or land may be affected by our proposed development.
 We have a legal duty to make the Book of Reference available for inspection by the public.
 It is also disclosed to the Planning Inspectorate and they may decide to publish the information on their website.
 The Book of Reference is required by law to include the name and address of the person or company which has an interest in the property and the nature of the interest.
 The Book of Reference will not include telephone numbers or email addresses of anyone listed.

 We will also be reporting to the Secretary of State, Planning Inspectorate or local authorities on the public consultation, including the production of a Consultation Report.
 This may involve passing your personal data to those parties, and in some cases we are required to publish the data as part of a consenting process.
 The Planning Inspectorate’s privacy notice can be viewed here: https://www.gov.uk/government/publications/planning-inspectorate-privacy-notices/customer-privacy-notice

 We may also share your information (where required or permitted by law) with government bodies, law enforcement agencies, and, as set out above, your lender or mortgagee.
 We do not share your information with third parties for marketing purposes.

 8. Where is your information stored and how long do we keep it for?

 8.1 Retention of your personal data

-Except as otherwise legally required, we will typically keep your personal data for 10 years from the date of our planning application in case we need further to consult with you or if we need to bring or defend legal proceedings.
-The Book of Reference will remain available for public inspection following the decision by the Secretary of State, but will not be updated with further information.
+Except as otherwise legally required, we will typically keep your personal data for 10 years from the date of our planning application in case we need to consult with you further or if we need to bring or defend legal proceedings.
+The Book of Reference and Consultation Report will remain available for public inspection following the decision by the Secretary of State, but will not be updated with further information.